 Foam packing sheets

-Select a shipping box that is two or more inches larger than your glass ornament.
-Be sure this box is sturdy so that it can help protect and keep your glass ornament safe during transport.
+Select a shipping box that is 2 or more inches larger than your glass ornament.
+Be sure this box is sturdy so that it can help protect your glass ornament and keep it safe during transport.
 The best way to ship Christmas ornaments is by wrapping them securely and packing them in a very strong box or carton.

 Wrap your glass ornament in several layers of foam packing sheets.
 Keep the foam sheets close to the shape of the ornament with the first few layers so that any impact will be on the foam instead of the ornament itself.
 Carefully tape the foam sheets into place.
 The Christmas ornament packaging should fit snugly around the fragile object.

-Roll the foam-wrapped glass ornament in two layers of bubble wrap, making sure to keep it snug, but not so tight that the pressure breaks the ornament.
+Roll the foam-wrapped glass ornament in two layers of bubble wrap, making sure to keep it snug but not so tight that the pressure breaks the ornament.
 Tape the bubble wrap in place securely but not too tightly.

-If the contents of your box move around after sealing, your ornament is more likely to break.
-To check this, lightly jostle your box, and if the contents move, consider repacking the box.
+Tape the box with at least two layers of packing tape.
+If the contents of your box move around after sealing it, your ornament is more likely to break.
+To check this, lightly jostle your box and if the contents move, consider repacking the box.

-If you do not have insurance on your package, the shipping company is not responsible if your glass ornament gets broken during shipping if normal procedures are followed.
+If you do not have shipping insurance on your package, the shipping company is not responsible if your glass ornament gets broken during shipping if normal procedures are followed.